1zaak/angular-meteor-material-admin/README.md

 Basically everything in the [Socially](https://github.com/Urigo/meteor-angular-socially) app, i.e. Drag-&-Drop image feature, reactive sorting, pagination and search.

+## Quick start

+Basically a meteor application.
+Just run `meteor` and you are good to go.
+You must register a user first (email & password) before you are able to create/update/delete a product.

 ## License
 Code licensed under MIT.